RedMotion: Motion Prediction via Redundancy Reduction: Experiments

-\textbf{Evaluation metrics.} We use the L5Kit \cite{houston2021one} to evaluate the multimodal trajectory predictions of our models.
-Following common practice \cite{houston2021one, ettinger2021large}, we use the final displacement error (FDE) and the average displacement error (ADE) to evaluate trajectory proposals.
-The ADE and FDE scores are evaluated in the oracle/minimum mode.
-Accordingly, the distance errors of the trajectory proposal with the lowest distance error are measured. minADE and minFDE metrics are computed at different prediction horizons of 3s and 5s and averaged.
-Additionally, we introduce the $\Delta\text{minADE}_{\text{rel}}$ and $\Delta\text{minADE}_{\text{rel}}$ scores, which measure the relative change w.r.t. the baselines without pre-training.
-Accordingly, the $\Delta\text{minADE}_{\text{rel}}$ is computed with
+\textbf{Evaluation metrics.} We use the L5Kit \citep{houston2021one} to evaluate the multimodal trajectory predictions of our models.
+Following common practice \citep{houston2021one, ettinger2021large}, we use the final displacement error (FDE) and the average displacement error (ADE) to evaluate trajectory proposals.
+These scores are evaluated in the oracle/minimum mode.
+Accordingly, the distance errors of the trajectory proposal closest to the ground truth are measured.
+For the Waymo dataset, minADE and minFDE metrics are computed at different prediction horizons of 3s and 5s, and averaged.
+For the Argoverse dataset, minADE and minFDE metrics are computed for the prediction horizon of 6s.
+Additionally, we compute the relative performance deltas w.r.t. the baseline model with $ \Delta_{\text{rel}} = \frac{\text{minADE}_{\text{pre}} - \text{minADE}_{\text{base}}}{\text{minADE}_{\text{base}}} \cdot 100, $ where $\text{minADE}_{\text{pre}}$ is the minADE score achieved with pre-training, whereas $\text{minADE}_{\text{base}}$ without pre-training.
+We compute all metrics considering 6 trajectory proposals per agent.

-$T_\text{rel}$ measures the relative change in training time w.r.t.\ the baselines. $f_\text{ds}$ is the fraction of training data used.

-\textbf{Experimental setup.} For TMCL pre-training, we use the dataset without trajectory labels.
-For the RBT, MCL, and SimCLR pre-training, we use the same dataset, but remove all data related to traffic agents.
-For all three methods and backbone models, we add a projection head with 3 fully connected layers.
-The first layer has 1024 nodes, the following two layers have 2048 nodes.
-The training samples are augmented using the weaker augmentations shown in Figure \ref{fig:augs}.
-For the DualMotionViT models, we use two ViT-B/16 models as map and agent encoders.
-For pre-training and fine-tuning, we use AdamW \cite{loshchilovdecoupled} as the optimizer.
-The initial learning rate is set to $10^{-4}$ and reduced to $10^{-6}$ using a cosine annealing learning rate scheduler.
-As fine-tuning loss, we are minimizing the negative multivariate log-likelihood loss.